• Skip to primary navigation

 A fresh bunch of cilantro cut in half showing where to cut along the stem line for drying.

-Dry at 95°F / 32°C for 4-12 hours.
+Dry at 95°F / 35°C for 4-12 hours in your food dehydrator.

 Times are relative when it comes to dehydrating.
-It's based on your machine, the temperature you set, the humidity in your home, and if you are drying only leaves or the leaves and stems.
-Mine took about 16 hours to dry fully through the thicker stems, but if I had done the leaves alone, it would have been about half the time.
+It’s based on your machine, the temperature you set, the humidity in your home, and if you are drying only leaves or the leaves and stems.

 A before and after look at fresh and dried cilantro in a Cosori dehydrator

-Step 3:
+Step 3: Condition

 Condition.
 While conditioning is really necessary for fruits and vegetables, herbs are a little different.
 When you get to know when leaves are really dry, and feel them as you are stripping them from stems, you'll know if they need more time.